PedramNavid/minimal-mistakes/_posts/2017-08-27-Intro-to-AB-Testing-R.md

 date: '2017-08-27'
 output: html_notebook
 layout: single
 excerpt: An easy walkthrough of the basics of A/B testing, using R.
+category: data_science
+tags: [data science, ab, testing, stats]
 ---

 ## Overview and Definitions